joeytwiddle/significant-white-space/README.md

 - In Javascript, object and function definitions sometimes end with `};`.
 When semicolon removal/injection is enabled, both these tokens will be stripped when decurling to sws, and the semicolon will *not* be re-introduced on curling.
 However the semicolon can be retained by wrapping the definition in brackets, leaving a third symbol on the last line: `} );`

 - You must choose between allowing multi-line expressions (provided they are wrapped in `(`...`)`) or allowing the definition of new indented blocks within `(`...`)` expressions.
 For languages where you often declare anonymous functions or implementations and pass them immediately, you probably want the latter.
 The option is currently called doNotCurlMultiLineParentheses.
 Perhaps we can track a stack of what nested blocks we are in (e.g. `"{{{(({"`), although since we have no `{`s in sws files, `{` must be always implied by indentation, but at least we can avoid semicolon injection in flat or only-partially-indented multi-line expressions.
+However this is not an easy task, we would need to correctly parse strings and *regexps* to discard non-structural `{ } ( )` symbols.

 - For the moment you will not have much joy with `#ifdef` preprocessor macros.
 They will suffer from semicolon and experience curly insertion just like normal code if their bodies are indented.